GDPR: Everything you need to know

 2. Breach notification

 The business structures now must notify agencies about breaching data within 72 hours of first becoming aware of the violation.
-Data processors are required reporting their customers after first becoming aware of a data breach.
+Data processors are required to reporting their customers after first becoming aware of a data breach.

 3. Right to access